 Avoid Scam Writing Gigs

-Edited by Rubilyn Valdez, Anonymous, Graeme, Monika and 4 others
+Edited by Rubilyn Valdez, Graeme, Monika, Rebecca M. and 3 others

 Writers have probably one of the most difficult, yet underpaid jobs in the world.
 Most writers who thrive do so simply because of their huge passion for their chosen craft.
 With the advent of the internet, online writing careers have proliferated promising a decent pay in the comfort of your own home.
 Unfortunately, not all online writing gigs are legitimate; some of them are created to scam your writing efforts and deny you the money that you have legitimately earned.
 Identifying fake job posts from the authentic ones is not that difficult, if you follow these tips on how to avoid scam writing gigs.